 How to Start a Clean Skin Care Routine

 Building a 100% clean beauty routine might appear intimidating (and expensive.)
 It is important not to forget; starting fresh doesn’t mean throwing everything away.

 After studying up on clean beauty, making changes can be more convenient — and beneficial too.
 Start by looking at your product labels and exploring the ingredients listed.
-You may opt to swap out products which you use most frequently, and over time build a completely “fresh” routine should you so desire.
+You may opt to swap out products that you use most frequently and build a completely “fresh” routine over time should you so desire.

-You’ve skimmed the labels on in your bathroom, and realize that the arsenal is not “100% clean” But don’t be so quick to dismiss it.
+You’ve skimmed the labels in your bathroom and realize that the arsenal is not “100% clean,” But don’t be so quick to dismiss it.
 Many ingredients made in a lab deliver desired outcomes and are safe to use.
 The last component in your skincare list is usually a teeny amount of preservative keeping out molds and bacteria — nothing you want to be putting on your skin each day.

 Take a sensible approach to clean beauty.
-If an item is meant to stay on your skin all day like day cream or sunscreen; look for a cleaner option.
-Same goes for body lotions and shower gels that go on over large areas.
+If an item is meant to stay on your skin all day, like day cream or sunscreen, look for a cleaner option.
+The same goes for body lotions and shower gels that go on over large areas.
 Change to a cleaner alternative next time!

-We know you want cosmetics and bath products which aren’t laden with harmful ingredients.
+We know you want cosmetics and bath products that aren’t laden with harmful ingredients.
 And we have your back – check out all of our Natural, Vegan, and Organic Brands at SpaMedBeauty!